snake-plissken/cSharpGeocodio/README.md

 A human readable address turns into a point (latitude and longitude) on the Earth's surface, a process known as forward geocoding.
 A point of latitude and longitude turns into a human readable address, a process known as reverse geocoding.
 Trust the process.

 Why, my good fellow, could this be useful?
-Maybe you want to know the distance between Las Vegas and Mackinaw City?
+Maybe you want to know the distance between Las Vegas and Mackinaw City if you were to walk in a direct path along the Earth's surface.
 You could reverse geocode the two cities and then use the pair of latitude and longitude corrdinates to calculate the distance.
-The applications for this are numerous.
+There are many applications for the information provided through the geocoding process.
+Uber and Lyft and Waze and Google Maps could not work without it.

 Some code examples.
 We can perform individual geocoding operations or send batches.

-### Create a client and a field settings object:
+### Create a client and a field settings object
 ```c#
 var client = new GeoCoderV2("your_api_key");